footballhead/vampyr-utils/README.md

 https://archive.org/details/VampyrTheTalismanOfInvocation
 ```

-For the best experience, play using DOSBox, which is available at the DOSBox
+Unless you have an MS-DOS computer, I'd suggest playing _Vampyr_ using DOSBox.
-website:
+That can be downloaded from the DOSBox website:

 ```
 http://www.dosbox.com/